deamorim2/sdbs/EN-US/simple_sql.rst

 Although it has only one command, DQL is the most commonly used part of SQL.
 The SELECT command allows the user to specify a query as a description of the desired outcome.
 This command is composed of various clauses and options, making it possible to elaborate simple to the most elaborate.

-We will work almost exclusively with SELECT to ask questions from tables using spatial functions.
+We will be working almost exclusively with ``SELECT`` in order to ask questions of tables using spatial functions.

 A selection query is usually of the form: